 In the same Jura massif as the 4 amazing routes up the formidable Grand Colombier is the scenic little cross-country centre Sur Lysand.
 In fact, the trail-head is most of the way up the also very steep road to Col de la Biche.

-The Cross country skiing gets as high but a little short of the Col, but does a loop around Croix de Fanban with great views of the Alps in the distance.
+The Cross country skiing gets as high but a little short of the Col, but does a loop around Croix de Famban with great views of the Alps in the distance.
 Cycling details here.